MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-threat-protection.md

   - Defender for Office 365
   - Defender for Cloud Apps

-- Investigate and respond to threats using Defender for Microsoft 365
+- Investigate and respond to threats using Microsoft Defender XDR

 ##### Turn on XDR tools